 Portugal’s urban development has been largely driven by foreign investments over the past few years.
-Whether you are looking for a historic city apartment in Porto to renovate or looking into up-and-coming investment opportunities, such as Marvila, there are many Portuguese urban regeneration areas that are excellent sources of investment for incoming investors.
+Whether you are looking for a historic city apartment in Porto to renovate or looking into up-and-coming investment opportunities, such as Marvila, there are many Portuguese urban regeneration areas that are excellent options for real estate investing.

 Lisbon – Marvila

 Real estate in Lisbon provides some of the most sought-after properties.
 However, there are many areas in the city that have the potential to become a rehab project for real estate investors.

 Located in the east of Lisbon, Marvila is fast becoming one of the most trendy parts of the city.
 Once a dilapidated area of distressed properties, Marvila is now thought of as the place to be by many.
 With many old warehouses converted into workspaces, art spaces, and craft breweries, this is now one of the coolest areas of Lisbon.

-While this area is continuing to increase in popularity, now is a good time for investors looking into renovation areas in Lisbon.
-Demand here will likely increase in the next few years, and investing in a rehab property now, while prices are still relatively low, could be a good option.
+While Marvila is continuing to increase in popularity, now is a good time for investors looking into renovation areas in Lisbon.
+Demand here will likely increase over the next few years, and investing in a rehab property now, while prices are still relatively low, could be a good option for potential buyers.

 Lisbon – Beato

-Also on the east side of the city, sandwiched between Alfama and Parque das Nações, Beato is one of the oldest municipalities in Lisbon.
-Ongoing projects are aimed to cultivate this area of the city through providing modern residential homes, at the same time preserving its historic roots.
-Therefore, for incoming investors, this is an exciting opportunity.
+Also, on the east side of the city, sandwiched between Alfama and Parque das Nações, Beato is one of the oldest municipalities in Lisbon.
+Ongoing rehabbing projects are aimed at cultivating this area of the city by providing modern residential homes while still preserving its historical roots.
+Therefore, for incoming real estate investors, this is an exciting opportunity.

-With some work to the buildings, this could be one of the most fashionable areas of the city, if Beata could retain its historic charm while providing a lived-in, modern area for residents.
+With some work to the buildings, this could be one of the most fashionable areas of the city if Beato could retain its historic charm while providing a modern area for residents to live.

-The historic center of Porto has also seen many reworkings and regeneration projects in recent years.
-This includes Baixa and Massarelos.
-A profitable investment would be to buy properties in these areas at a lower price.
-After this, you can make improvements to them and then rent them out to the increasing demand.
-The historic center is much sought after by tourists so is considered a good location for short-stay rentals.
+The historic center of Porto has also seen many reworkings and rehabbing projects in recent years, including Baixa and Massarelos.
+A profitable investment would be to buy distressed properties in these areas at a lower price.
+After this, you can make home improvements and then rent them out to meet the increasing demand.
+The historic center is much sought after by tourists and is considered a good location for short-stay rental investment properties.

 Porto – Lapa

-A historic part of Porto and home to the beautiful Igreja de Nossa Senhora da Lapa.
-Lapa is located a little to the north of the city.
+A historic part of Porto and home to the beautiful Igreja de Nossa Senhora da Lapa, Lapa is located a little to the north of the city.
 Urban regeneration here includes a drive for more residential areas and an urban park.
-Also, they are looking to implement better access to the metro station.
-There are several areas in the neighborhood that could prove to be excellent investment opportunities.
-The increasing housing demand will continue to rise in the future.
+In addition to this, local authorities are looking to implement better access to the metro station.
+There are several areas in the neighborhood that could prove to be excellent investment opportunities, particularly as the demand for housing will continue to rise in the future.